Looking for the best rowing machine? We’ve put together this comprehensive guide so you can make the right choice.

 However, if you want to set specific programs (in order to monitor your heart rate and keep it in a specific zone for example) you will need to spend a little bit more to get a machine with this feature.

-Magnetic rowing machines allow you to easily adjust the level of resistance.
+They allow you to easily adjust the level of resistance.
 They often have as few as 8 or as many as 32 separate settings for adjusting resistance levels.

 On some machines, you control the resistance manually, by turning a dial for example.
 While others are automatic, which means that they are controlled by an onboard computer.